gitlabhq/gitlab-runner/docs/register/index.md

    To register with a container, you can either:

-   - Use a short-lived `gitlab-runner` container with the correct config volume mount:
+   - Use a short-lived `gitlab-runner` container with the correct configuration volume mount:

      - For local system volume mounts: